-FieldConvert allows the user to manipulate the Nektar++ output binary files (.chk and .fld) by using the flag -m (which stands for module).
+FieldConvert allows the user to manipulate the Nektar++ output binary files (.chk and .fld) by using the flag m (which stands for module).
 Specifically, FieldConvert has these additional functionalities

-- 1. COProjection: Computes the CO projection of a given output file; - 2.
-QCriterion: Computes the Q-Criterion for a given output file; - 3.
-L2Criterion: Computes the Lambda 2 Criterion for a given output file; - 4. addcompositeid: Adds the composite ID of an element as an additional field; - 5. fieldfromstring: Modifies or adds a new field from an expression involving the existing fields; - 6. (addFld): Sum two .fld files; - 7. combineAvg: Combine two Nektar++ binary output (.chk or .fld) field file containing averages of fields (and possibly also Reynolds stresses) into single file; - 8. concatenate: Concatenate a Nektar++ binary output (.chk or .fld) field file into single file (deprecated); - 9. dof: Count the total number of DOF; - 10. equispacedoutput: Write data as equi-spaced output using simplices to represent the data for connecting points; - 11. (extract): Extract a boundary field; - 12. gradient: Computes gradient of fields;
+- 1. COProjection: Computes the C0 projection of a given output file; - 2.
+CFL: Computes the CFL number over the solution domain for Incompressible flow - 3.
+QCriterion: Computes the Q-Criterion for a given output file; - 4.
+L2Criterion: Computes the Lambda 2 Criterion for a given output file; - 5. addcompositeid: Adds the composite ID of an element as an additional field; - 6. fieldfromstring: Modifies or adds a new field from an expression involving the existing fields;

-- 13. halfmodetofourier: Convert (HalfMode) expansion to (SingleMode) for further processing; - 14. homplane: Extract a plane from 3DH1D expansions; - 15. homstretch: Stretch a 3DH1D expansion by an integer factor; - 16. innerproduct: take the inner product between one or a series of fields with another field (or series of fields). - 17. [interpfield]: Interpolates one field to another, requires fromxml, fromfld to be defined; - 18. [interpointdatatofld]: Interpolates given discrete data using a finite difference approximation to a fld file given an xml file; - 19. interpoints: Interpolates a field to a set of points.
-Requires fromfld, fromxml to be defined, and a topts, line, plane or box of target points; - 20. interpptstopts: Interpolates a set of points to another.
-Requires a topts, line, plane or box of target points; - 21. isocontour: Extract an isocontour of "fieldid" variable and at value "fieldvalue".
-Optionally "fieldstr" can be specified for a string definition or "smooth" for smoothing; - 22. jacobianenergy: Shows high frequency energy of Jacobian; - 23. qualitymetric: Evaluate a quality metric of the underlying mesh to show mesh quality; - 24. mean: Evaluate the mean of variables on the domain; - 25. meanmode: Extract mean mode (plane zero) of 3DH1D expansions; - 26. pointdatatofld: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 27. printfldnorms: Print L2 and LInf norms to stdout; - 28. removefield: Removes one or more fields from .fld files; - 29. (scalargrad): Computes scalar gradient field; - 30. scaleinputfld: Rescale input field by a constant factor; - 31. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 32. streamfunction: Calculates stream function of a 2D incompressible flow.
+- 7. (addFld): Sum two .fld files; - 8. combineAvg: Combine two Nektar++ binary output (.chk or .fld) field file containing averages of fields (and possibly also Reynolds stresses) into single file; - concatenate: Concatenate a Nektar++ binary output (.chk or .fld) field file into single file (deprecated); - 10. dof: Count the total number of DOF; - 11. equispacedoutput: Write data as equi-spaced output using simplices to represent the data for connecting points; - 12. extract : Extract a boundary field; - 13. gradient : Computes gradient of fields; - 14. halfmodetofourier: Convert (HalfMode) expansion to SingleMode for further processing; - 15. homplane: Extract a plane from 3DH1D expansions; - 16. (homstretch): Stretch a 3DH1D expansion by an integer factor; - 17. innerproduct: take the inner product between one or a series of fields with another field (or series of fields). - 18. interpfield: Interpolates one field to another, requires fromxml, fromfld to be defined; - 19. interpointdatatofld: Interpolates given discrete data using a finite difference approximation to a fld file given an xml file; - 20. interpoints: Interpolates a field to a set of points.
+Requires fromfid, fromxml to be defined, and a topts, line, plane or box of target points; - 21. interpptstopts: Interpolates a set of points to another.
+Requires a topts, line, plane or box of target points; - 22. isocontour: Extract an isocontour of "fieldid" variable and at value "fieldvalue".
+Optionally "fieldstr" can be specified for a string definition or "smooth" for smoothing; - 23. jacobianenergy: Shows high frequency energy of Jacobian; - 24. qualitymetric: Evaluate a quality metric of the underlying mesh to show mesh quality; - 25. mean: Evaluate the mean of variables on the domain; - 26. (meanmode): Extract mean mode (plane zero) of 3DH1D expansions;

-- 33. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. y^+ calculation). - 34. vorticity: Computes the vorticity field. - 35. wss: Computes wall shear stress field. - 36. [phifile]: Computes the Φ function representing a body defined in an .stl file.
-Useful for the Smoothed Profile Method solver. - 37. wallNormalData: Interpolate values for a set of points in the wall-normal direction (for e.g. extract boundary layer profiles).
+- 27. pointdatatofld: Given discrete data at quadrature points project them onto an expansion basis and output fld file; - 28. printfldnorms: Print L2 and LInf norms to stdout; - 29. (removefield): Removes one or more fields from .fld files; - 30. scalargrad: Computes scalar gradient field; - 31. scaleinputfld: Rescale input field by a constant factor; - 32. shear: Computes time-averaged shear stress metrics: TAWSS, OSI, transWSS, TAAFI, TACFI, WSSG; - 33. streamfunction: Calculates stream function of a 2D incompressible flow. - 34. surfdistance: Computes height of a prismatic boundary layer mesh and projects onto the surface (for e.g. y^+ calculation). - 35. vorticity: Computes the vorticity field. - 36. wss: Computes wall shear stress field. - 37. [phifile: Computes the Φ function representing a body defined in an .stl file.
+Useful for the Smoothed Profile Method solver. - 38. wallNormalData: Interpolate values for a set of points in the wall-normal direction (for e.g. extract boundary layer profiles).